Push the Beat for This Jam (The Second Chapter)

-Push the Beat for This Jam (The Second Chapter), alternatively titled Push the Beat for This Jam (The Singles '94–'02) in the UK and Australia and Pushing the Beat (The Best of Scooter) in the US, is the second singles compilation from the German techno band Scooter, released on 7 January 2002.
-It collects all the singles from 1998 to 2002 including the hit single "The Logical Song" plus three new tracks "Habanera", "No Pain, No Gain", "Loud And Clear", some live tracks, B-sides and remixes.
+Push the Beat for This Jam (The Second Chapter), alternatively titled Push the Beat for This Jam (The Singles '98–'02) in the UK and Australia and Pushing the Beat (The Best of Scooter) in the US, is the second singles compilation from the German techno band Scooter, released on 7 January 2002.
+It collects all the singles from 1998 to 2002 including the hit single "Ramp!
+(The Logical Song)" plus three new tracks "Habanera", "No Pain, No Gain", "Loud and Clear", some live tracks, B-sides and remixes.
 The title is a lyric from the single "Call Me Mañana".
-The song Habanera was also scheduled to be released as a single but there is only a promo release as it was dropped in favour of a new song "Nessaja".
+The song "Habanera" was also scheduled to be released as a single but there is only a promo release as it was dropped in favour of a new song, "Nessaja".